-Depression is one of the most common mental health issues that my patients come to me looking for help with.
-According to the Centers for Disease Control, approximately 1 in 10 adults in the US suffer from depression or depression related illnesses.
+Depression is one of the most common mental health issues that my patients come looking for help with.
+According to the Centers for Disease Control, approximately 1 in 10 adults in the US suffer from depression or depression-related illnesses.
 Did you know that you can use yoga to assist in depression treatment?
-In fact, yoga has been an exercise practice that has long been used in the treatment of all kinds of mental illnesses.
+In fact, yoga is a practice that has long been used in the treatment of all kinds of mental illnesses.
 Quieting the mind and focusing on the breath are built into the practice of yoga, and they are essential practices for freeing the body of stress, anxiety, and paranoia.
 Yoga can bring about the release of many natural chemicals in the brain and body that work to make us feel good, fight disease, and relieve stress.
 It helps you provide more oxygen to your brain, increases your circulation, helps to flush toxins from your body, improves your muscle strength, and is all-around one of the best things that you can do for yourself.

 Because of all of these great benefits, yoga is one of the best treatment aids when you are fighting depression.
 There are several yoga poses that can help you fight off depression and simply feel better about yourself.

 Generally done near the beginning of a yoga practice session, the practitioner places the hands under the shoulders with the arms extended with the outer elbows pointed away from the body and the knees under the hips.
 For cat pose, the practitioner will exhale and round the spine toward the ceiling, tilt the pelvis toward the belly button, and drop the head toward the floor.
 For cow pose, the practitioner will inhale and drop the belly toward the floor while arching the back, tilting the pelvis back, and looking up toward the ceiling.
 These poses have a very calming effect.
 It is said that five rounds of cats and cows can make you feel as focused as if you took a very productive nap.